holepunchto/boot-drive/README.md

   entrypoint: null,
   cwd: '.',
   cache: {},
+  absolutePrebuilds: false,
   dependencies: new Map(),
-  prebuildsPrefix: '.',
   additionalBuiltins: []
 }
 ```

 `cwd` is the working directory for `prebuilds/` (default: `.`).\
 `dependencies` is used in `warmup()`, you can share linker deps between boots.\
-`prebuildsPrefix`: string to prepend to prebuild paths (`prebuildsPrefix` will be compiled into stringified output).\
+`absolutePrebuilds`: string to prepend to prebuild paths (`absolutePrebuilds` will be compiled into stringified output).\
 `additionalBuiltins` is for adding modules to be imported by Node's native `require`.

 #### `await boot.warmup()`